samcaf/ResolvedEnergyCorrelators/README.md

 The project is organized into several directories, each serving a specific purpose:

 write/: Contains the main C++ source code for computing Energy Correlators.

+* new_enc/: Executables for computing Projected ENCs, Resolved 3-Point ENCs, and Resolved 4-Point ENCs.

-    - src/: Core C++ source files.
+* src/: Core C++ source files.

-    - utils/: Utility functions and classes for data processing.
+* utils/: Utility functions and classes for data processing.

-    - include/: Header files defining interfaces and data structures.
+* include/: Header files defining interfaces and data structures.
-    - new_enc/: Executables for computing Projected ENCs, Resolved 3-Point ENCs, and Resolved 4-Point ENCs.

 plot/: Houses Python scripts for data visualization.

-    - histogram.py: Script for generating histograms.
-    - plotter.py: General plotting utilities.
+* histogram.py: Contains a histogram class which is useful for plotting ENCs, testing their normalization, integrating over variables, finding sub-histograms, etc..

+* plotter.py: Plotter class inspired by the MIT Open Data plot format.

-    - utils/: Python utility modules.
+* utils/: Python utility modules.

-    - encs/: Project-specific plotting code for ENCs.
+* encs/: Project-specific plotting code for ENCs.

 bin/: Compiled binaries and executable files.

 output/: Directory for storing output data and generated figures.

-    - new_encs/: Output data files from ENC computations.
+* new_encs/: Output data files from ENC computations.

-    - new_enc_figures/: Figures and plots generated from the data.
+* new_enc_figures/: Figures and plots generated from the data.

 Makefile.inc: Configuration file for compilation settings.

 README.md: Project documentation.

-This structure allows for a clear separation of code, data, and results, facilitating easier navigation and collaboration.

 ## Contributing